NVIDIA/DALI/docs/advanced_topics.rst

 By contrast, ordinary host memory is relatively inexpensive to allocate and free.
 To reduce host memory consumption, the buffers might shrink when the new requested size is smaller than the fraction of the old size.
-This is called shrink threshold.
+This is called *shrink threshold*.
 It can be adjusted to a value between 0 (never shrink) and 1 (always shrink).
 The default is 0.9.
 The value can be controlled by the ``DALI_HOST_BUFFER_SHRINK_THRESHOLD`` environmental variable or be set in Python by calling the `nvidia.dali.backend.SetHostBufferShrinkThreshold` function.